pixelomer/bin2video/README.md

               Defaults to 10.
 Do not change this unless you have a good reason to do so.
 If you specify this flag while encoding, you will also need to do it while decoding.
-Cannot be used with -I.
+              In Infinite-Storage-Glitch compatibility mode, this
+              value defaults to 5 and cannot be changed.
   -F <args>   Space separated options for encoding with FFmpeg.
               Defaults to "-c:v libx264 -pix_fmt yuv420p".
 ```